8 Best Truly Free VPNs in 2023 — Fast and 100% Secure

 No matter which free VPN you choose, you’ll have to deal with some limitations, like data caps and server restrictions.

 If you want to avoid these limitations, I suggest you try ExpressVPN risk-free.
-While it’s a paid VPN, it’s backed by a 30-day money-back guarantee.
-If you change your mind about the service, you can get a full refund within 30 days.
-It’s super quick and easy over 24/7 live chat.
+While it’s a paid VPN, it’s backed by a 30-day money-back guarantee, so you can purchase with confidence.

 Avoid These Free VPNs Like the Plague